emma-sax4/emmasax4.info/.notes/structure_of_this_project.md

 </p>
 ```

 The `url_settings` section is important... it should match the permalink but with the trailing `/`.
 In order for pagination to work, this must be included.
-The `set: Posts Set Name` or `tag: tag-name` indicates which posts to show on that specific page.
+The `category: Posts Set Name` or `tag: tag-name` indicates which posts to show on that specific page.

+** Please notice that in the code, we need to call a `Set` a `Category`.
+This is in order to make the pagination work as expected.
+A user of the site will view it as a `Set`.

 ## `_config.yml`